 Senior Exemption: This applies to second semester only.
 Seniors with a B+ average will be exempted from taking the second semester final exam in that class.
 The grade average will be computed using the nine (9) week grade and the grade earned up to the date determined by the administration.

 Grading System:

-A Excellent F Failing
+А Excellent F Failing F

-B Above Average WF Withdraw Failure
+В Above Average WF Withdraw Failure WF e

-C Average/Satisfactory INC Incomplete
+С Average/Satisfactory INC Incomplete INC

 D Below Average

 Grade Calculations:

 Below are the exact percentages for figuring grades (there is no rounding).